 3. Adv. & adj., Emphasis and attention.

-John J. Cranley’s son, Edward, became president of the Willis Music Company in 1965.
-Edward, like his father, grew up in the company.
-He worked in all departments, sharing the same enthusiasm while continuing the success and growth of the organization.
-Currently the company is owned exclusively by the members of the Cranley family.
+John’s son, Edward, became president of the Willis Music Company in 1965.
+Like his father he grew up in the business at Boston Music.
+After serving in the Navy during WWII and Korea he moved his Family to Cincinnati to join Willis in 1955.
+He worked all departments, sharing his Dad’s enthusiasm while continuing the success and growth of the organization.
+In 1969 the Company’s headquarters and publishing operation moved to Florence, Kentucky.